-Default Tap Mode
+Primary-Secondary Tap Mode

-In this mode, the network and inline appliance ports are defined by the system for each tap.
-Ports 17 through 44 may be configured as packet broker ports or tap monitor ports.
-All four taps may be configured independently.
+The network, primary inline appliance and secondary inline appliance ports are defined by the system for each tap.
 The network ports are typically connected to network devices such as a server or router.
-The inline appliance ports are typically connected to an inline appliance or tool to monitor the network traffic.
-Heartbeat packets are transmitted bidirectionally from the inline appliance ports on the tap through the inline appliance or tool to monitor the health of the device.
+The primary inline appliance ports are typically connected to a primary inline appliance or tool to monitor the network traffic.
+The secondary inline appliance ports are typically connected to a secondary inline appliance or tool to monitor the network traffic.
+The network traffic is sent to the primary inline appliance or the secondary inline appliance.
+Heartbeat packets are transmitted bidirectionally from the primary inline appliance ports on the tap through the primary inline appliance or tool to monitor the health of the device.
+Likewise, heartbeat packets are transmitted bidirectionally from the secondary inline appliance ports on the tap through the secondary inline appliance or tool to monitor the health of the device.
+Ports 5 through 36 may be configured as packet broker ports.